hiruna72/squigualiser/docs/commands.md

 	(optional) The base width when plotting with fixed base width [default value: 10].
 * `--base_shift INT`
 	(optional) The number of bases to shift to align fist signal move [default value: 0].
 More information on this can be found at [here](pore_model.md)
+* `--auto`
+	(optional) Calculate and automatically set the base shift. [default value: false]
 *  `--profile STR`:<br/>
    (optional) This is used to determine base shift using preset values.
-The available profiles can be listed using `--list_profile`
+The available profiles can be listed using `--list_profile`.
+The precedence is in the order of `--base_shift < --auto < --profile`.
 *  `--list_profile`:<br/>
     (optional) Print the available profiles and exit.
 * `--plot_limit INT`